Synonyms: Gaster (in Greek); venter (in Latin).

 - Hydrochloric acid secreted by the gastric glands ruins bacteria existing in the food and beverage.

 - Citadel’s intrinsic factor within the gastric juice helps in the absorption of vitamin B12 in the small intestine.

-The stomach is situated in the upper left part of the abdomen inhabiting left hypochondriac, umbilical, and epigastric regions.
-It goes obliquely from the left hypochondriac region into the epigastric region.
+The stomach inhabits the left hypochondriac, umbilical, and epigastric regions.
+It is located in the upper left part of the abdomen.
+It flows from the left hypochondriac region into the epigastric region obliquely.

 Majority of the stomach is located under cover of the left costal margin and lower ribs.